State and Local Salary History Bans

 - Kansas City, Missouri – all employers in the city with more than six employees

-- St. Louis County, Missouri – all employers in the county
+- Louis, Missouri – all employers in the city

 - Albany County, New York – all employers in the county